P-mir/Assess/README.md

 # ASSESS (Automated SignalS Evaluation Service System)

- ASSESS allows you to assess the signal in your dataset, understand the important variables and deploy your model in seconds.
+ ASSESS allows you to assess the signal in your dataset, Identify the important variables and deploy your model in seconds.

 ![](backend_schema.PNG)